Eyescale/Equalizer/README.rst

 ---------------

 Welcome to Equalizer, the standard middleware to create and deploy parallel, scalable OpenGL applications.
-Equalizer 1.0-alpha introduces XXX
+This release introduces support for GPU compression plugins, failure tolerance and an administrative API for runtime configuration changes.

-Equalizer 1.0-alpha is a developer release, representing an early snapshot of Equalizer 1.0 API.
+Equalizer 1.0-alpha is a developer release, representing the full feature set and API of Equalizer 1.0.
 It is intended for application developers to provide feedback and preview the 1.0 release.
-Equalizer 1.0-alpha can be retrieved by downloading the `source code`_. , updating the subversion trunk to revision XXX (``svn up -r XXX``) or by using:
+Equalizer 1.0-alpha can be retrieved by downloading the `source code`_, updating the subversion trunk to revision XXX (``svn up -r XXX``) or by using:
 ``svn co
 https://equalizer.svn.sourceforge.net/svnroot/equalizer/tags/release-0.9.2``
+The internal version of this release is 0.9.2.

 1.1.
 Features